 “And your son?”

-“Paul Kelly.”
-The connection beeped in his ear.
-“Hello, this is unit 61 checking in, we are in south Tipperary, outside Latan, on the Kelly Farm.
+“Paul Kelly,” He raised the phone to his ear and heard the beeping of an unconnected line.
+“This is unit 61, checking in.
+We’re in south Tipperary, outside Latan.
 We have two missing civilians, Sean Kelly, adult male and Paul Kelly, age…” Austin looked at the woman.

-“Fourteen.”
-Austin said then grew quiet.
-He nodded said Hum a few times and then pretended to wait.
+“Fourteen,” Austin said, then grew quiet.
+He nodded, said Hum a few times, and then pretended to wait.
 He covered the mouthpiece with his hand and told the lady, “They're checking the computer.”
-Austin gave it a little over a minute before saying “I am still here,” followed by another pause.
-“That's great, we should be back at base in an hour.
+Austin gave it a little over a minute before saying, “I’m still here.”
+He allowed more time to go by before saying, “That's great, we should be back at base in an hour.
 Ok, thanks.”

-Austin closed the phone, cutting off his message service in mid-sentence.
-“Your husband and son are fine, they are in the red-cross camp in Tipperary town.”
+Austin closed the phone, cutting off the beeping.
+“Your husband and son are fine.
+They’re in the red-cross camp, in Tipperary town.”

-The woman was delighted and she lowered the slash hook altogether.
+The woman was delighted.
+She lowered the slash hook and said, “Thanks the Lord.”

 “What are you doing?
-You promised not to hurt anyone else,” she accused.
-Austin could see the woman take in what Julie just said, those few words were worth all the threats he could make.
+You promised not to hurt anyone else,” she accused him loudly.
+Austin could see the woman take in what Julie said.
+Those few words were worth all the threats he could make.
 The woman faltered slightly as she neared the slash hook.

-Inside the kitchen stood a young boy near the window, he'd watched the whole episode unfold.
-He looked as frightened as his mother.
-He ran to her wrapping his arms around her waist.
+Inside the kitchen, a young boy stood near the kitchen window.
+He'd watched the whole episode unfold.
+He looked as frightened as his mother and ran to her, wrapping his arms around her waist.

-The old farm house was as solid as a fort, the walls must be three feet thick.
+The old farm house was as solid as a fort, the walls must have been three feet thick.
 The kitchen was an arsenal of sharp knives and makeshift bludgeons.
-There was a small door which seemed to be a press or a cellar.
-Austin opened it and found it windowless with nothing more dangerous than a tin of baked beans.
+There was a small door under the stairs.
+Austin opened it and found it windowless, with nothing more dangerous than a tin of baked beans.
 This would have to do.
-He moved back from the door and pointed inside with the barrel of the gun.
+He moved back and pointed inside with the barrel of the gun.